mikenye/docker-adsb-to-influxdb/README.md

 # mikenye/adsb-to-influxdb

+Since creating this container, I've released: [mikenye/readsb-protobuf](https://github.com/mikenye/docker-readsb-protobuf).
+This container includes telegraf, and can export ADS-B data directly to InfluxDB, preventing the requirement (and performance overhead) of having to run an additional container for this function.
+I'd recommend using it if possible.

+---

 Pull ADS-B data from `dump1090`, `readsb` or another host that provides ADS-B data, and send to InfluxDB.

 Supported input formats: